35 Famous Landmarks in New York State to Visit

 It is home to 26 buildings and 45 exhibitions with more than five million visitors each year.
 The museum opened in 1869 and is on the US National Register of Historic Places.

-☂️ Visit American Museum of Natural History with an experience
+☂️ Visit American Museum of Natural History on a tour

 Broadway